davebrewer/hackfs/README.md

 # POAPMAN
 ## _All in one POAP creator management_

-POAPMAN helps POAP creators manage their created collections.
+POAPMAN helps POAP creators manage their collections.
-The initial mvp gives users the ability to create, import and update their POAPs and view their claimed and minted statistics.
+The initial mvp gives users the ability to create, import and update their POAPs and view their claim and mint statistics.

-## Features
+## App Features

 - Create new
 - Update existing